 Reasonably Priced Red Burgundy?
 Dedicated to the Proposition That You Can Drink Burgundy Everyday!
 Here are regional appellation Bourgogne reds from four of our favorite producers.
 These wines all drink way above their appellation.
 You can taste the terroir of the Cote de Nuit and the Cote de Beaune in these crafted Pinot Noirs that rival ‘village’ wines from most producers.
 At these prices, you need never again be afraid to open a Burgundy when you feel like it!

 Here’s what you get:

-EVERYDAY DRINKING RED BURGUNDY 3 BOTTLES OF EACH PLUS GROUND SHIPPING INCLUDED
+EVERYDAY DRINKING RED BURGUNDY 1 BOTTLE OF EACH WITH GROUND SHIPPING INCLUDED

 Jean-Jacques Girard's family has been making wine in the Savigny-les Beaune valley for 500 years, so it's not surprising to find that his regional appellation Bourgogne Rouge drinks like a little Savigny.
 Blackcurrant freshness, a touch of earth subsoil, a supple, easy structure and bull's-eye line on through the whole from the attack to the finish.

 Domaine Alain Vignot Bourgogne Cote Saint-Jacques Rouge 2019

 This Pinot Noir benefits from the best exposure (south/south east) and excellent terroir.
 It has a structured nose and balanced attack, with aromas of pure red fruits.